 If the child has vomited or has a serious injury to the face or mouth area, you may

-place the child on his or her side.
+place the child on their side.

 Use a prop or pillow to keep the legs raised.

 Take the child to the ER if they bite an electrical cord and get a small burn at the

 corner of their mouth.
 These burns can be very dangerous and are often much deeper